brianmuturi2/smde/README.md

-## EDMS-UI
+## SMDE-UI

-EDMS is built ontop of Angular9 and bootstrap4 framework.
+SMDE is built ontop of Angular9 and bootstrap4 framework.
-The Application Provides an Interface to an easy Electronic Document Management System
+The Application Provides an Interface to an easy Management System
-* 💪Dubbed as the chariot
-* 💪Digitization Steroid

 ## Installation